PaulNovack/PHP-ZeroMQAsyncSQLRepRepl/README.md

 # PHP-ZeroMQAsyncSQLReqRepl

-## Deprecated had reliablility issues with implementint with PHP-Parallels
+## Deprecated had reliablility issues with implementing with PHP-Parallels

 For a more durable server use the c++ version here: https://github.com/PaulNovack/CppZeroMQAsynchSQLServer